ZONT3/tts-deck-generator/README.md

 - [ ] Pre-game settings UI
   - [ ] Timer and auto-lose setup for wrong rejection
   - [ ] Enabling/disabling "All-in"
-  - [ ] Enabling/disabling warning of wrong rejection in past minute (timer should be disabled)
+  - [ ] Enabling/disabling warning of wrong rejection in the past minute (timer should be disabled)
   - [ ] In-game turns enable/disable

 ---

 - [ ] Deck filtering
   - [ ] Filter by group
-- [ ] Search field in picking phase (now implemented through deck 'search' in-game feature)
+- [ ] Search field in picking phase (now implemented through the deck 'search' in-game feature)